williamjussiau/FlowControl/README.md

 ## Code overview

+### Define a new use-case: inherit FlowSovler abstract class
 The simulation revolves around the abstract class ```FlowSolver``` that implements core features such as loading mesh, defining function spaces, trial/test functions, variational formulations, numerical schemes and solvers, handling the time-stepping and exporting information.
 The class is abstract as it does not implement a simulation case _per se_, but only provides utility for doing so.
-It features four abstract methods, that are redefined for each use-case:
+It features two abstract methods, that are redefined for each use-case:

 1. ```_make_boundaries``` provides a definition and naming of the boundaries of the mesh in a pandas DataFrame.
 ``` py